Pakistan national cricket team record by opponent

 The Pakistan national cricket team against New Zealand during the 2009 ICC World Twenty20 at The Oval.

 The Pakistan national cricket team represents Pakistan in international cricket and is a full member of the International Cricket Council (ICC) with Test and One Day International (ODI) status.
 Pakistan first competed in international cricket in 1952, when they played against India in a four-day Test match; India won the match by an innings and 70 runs at the Feroz Shah Kotla Ground, Delhi.
 In the same series, Pakistan recorded their first Test win, the second match by an innings and 43 runs at the University Ground, Lucknow.
-As of December 2024, Pakistan have played 462 Test matches; they have won 150 matches, lost 146 matches, and 166 matches have ended in a draw.
+As of September 2026, Pakistan have played 474 Test matches; they have won 153 matches, lost 155 matches, and 166 matches have ended in a draw.
 They have also won the 1998–99 Asian Test Championship, defeating Sri Lanka in the final by an innings and 175 runs.
 Pakistan played their first ODI match against New Zealand in February 1973 at the Lancaster Park, Christchurch, but registered their first win against England at Trent Bridge, Nottingham, in August 1974.
-As of December 2024, Pakistan have played 979 ODI matches, winning 519 matches and losing 430; they also tied 9 matches, whilst 21 had no result.
+As of June 2026, Pakistan have played 1003 ODI matches, winning 529 matches and losing 443; they also tied 9 matches, whilst 22 had no result.
 They also won the 1992 Cricket World Cup, the 2000 and 2012 Asia Cups, and the 2017 ICC Champions Trophy.
 Pakistan played their first Twenty20 International (T20I) match at the County Cricket Ground, Bristol, on 28 August 2006, against England, winning the match by five wickets.
 In 2009, they won the 2009 ICC World Twenty20, defeating Sri Lanka by eight wickets.
-As of December 2024, Pakistan have played 253 T20I matches and won 144 of them; 98 were lost and 4 were tied whilst 7 ended in no result.
+As of February 2026, Pakistan have played 299 T20I matches and won 172 of them; 114 were lost and 4 were tied whilst 9 ended in no result.

-As of October 2024, Pakistan have faced ten teams in Test cricket, with their most frequent opponent being England, playing 92 matches against them.
+As of September 2026, Pakistan have faced ten teams in Test cricket, with their most frequent opponent being England, playing 95 matches against them.
 Pakistan have registered more wins against New Zealand than any other team, with 25.
-In ODI matches, Pakistan have played against 19 teams; they have played against Sri Lanka most frequently, with a winning percentage of 58.97 in 157 matches.
-Pakistan have defeated Sri Lanka on 93 occasions, which is their best record in ODIs.
-The team have competed against 20 different teams (including World XI) in T20Is, and have played 44 matches against New Zealand and 23 against Sri Lanka.
-Pakistan have defeated New Zealand on 23 occasions and Sri Lanka on 13 occasions in T20Is.
-They have lost to England 20 times in this format of the game.
+In ODI matches, Pakistan have played against 19 teams; they have played against Sri Lanka most frequently, with a winning percentage of 60 in 160 matches.
+Pakistan have defeated Sri Lanka on 96 occasions, which is their best record in ODIs.
+The team have competed against 20 different teams (including World XI) in T20Is, and have played 50 matches against New Zealand and 31 against Sri Lanka.
+Pakistan have defeated New Zealand on 24 occasions and Sri Lanka on 18 occasions in T20Is.
+They have lost to New Zealand 23 times in this format of the game.